 Now this is where things do get interesting!
 Each of these options works differently with light and understanding how they function will help you make the right choice.
 While polarised (or Ionized for some brands) are the most popular choice for high-quality goggles, each does have its merit.

 A mirrored lens will work to reflect the majority of light away from the eyes of the wearer.
 This will create a ‘darker’ effect by working to keep a high degree of light away from the eyes.
 This is especially effective in harsh or bright sunlight because the combination of sunlight light and the snow reflection can cause eye strain and make it difficult to see.
-If you’re regularly riding in very bright conditions, mirrored can be a good choice.
+If you’re regularly riding in very bright conditions, mirrored can be a great choice.

-Polarised lenses are a bit more technical, and work off a chemical laminate mesh.
+These are a bit more technical, and work off a laminate mesh.
 This mesh functions at a molecular level, and prevents certain light-waves from passing through.
 These lightwaves are the ones that produce ‘glare’.
 As such a polarised lens functions best in those glaring conditions and is ideal when riding with light in your eyes or again, in bright conditions, where it lets the eyes feel more comfortable.
 However, much like mirrored lenses, a polarized lens will make things ‘darker’, so it’s tricky in low-light situations!
 A polarized lens, however, can have a higher VLT rating (lets more light through) but protects the eyes more, so may be a little brighter than mirrored lenses in the same conditions with the same protection.
 But for this nifty tech, you usually have to pay a little extra.

 Photochromic lenses react to light and darken accordingly.
 These can be useful for more casual situations, or for those riding in reading-glasses or prescription goggles, which can’t be swapped out on the fly, but for most cases, this tech isn’t used as both mirrored and polarized are favoured for performance.
 As most lenses can be swapped on goggles these days, too, photochromic occupies a small niche in the market.